 Monitoring Optimizer Hub

-You can monitor your Optimizer Hub using the standard Kubernetes monitoring tools: Prometheus and Grafana.
 Optimizer Hub components are already configured to expose key metrics for scraping by Prometheus.

-In your production systems, you will likely want to use your existing Prometheus and Grafana instances to monitor Optimizer Hub.
+In your production systems, you likely want to use your existing Prometheus and Grafana instances to monitor Optimizer Hub.
 If you are just evaluating Optimizer Hub, you may want to install a separate instance of Prometheus and Grafana to just monitor your test instance of Optimizer Hub.

 Note